metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Seahawks coming out strong with the press coverage.

-Jadaveon Clowney stepping up and not falling for any of the trickery of the 49ers offense
+Jadaveon Clowney stepping up and not falling for any of the trickery of the 49ers offense.

+49ers making money off slants against Seattle's man coverage.